 Being so catholic in their enterprises, it is likely that lathes played only a secondary role in the company's product range for, today, examples are rarely seen - and very little publicly literature seems to have survived.
-However, details of two models are available; both very close in capacity yet quite different in the details of their construction: the 'Hercules' 5.5-inch and the 'Mars 6-inch'.
+However, details of six models are available; the Junior, Venus, Jupiter, Mercury, Atlas and the 'Hercules' 5.5-inch and the 'Mars 6-inch' - the latter two both very close in capacity yet quite different in the details of their construction:

 The 5.5 inch centre height by 24-inches between centres 'Hercules' was described by its makers as the 'Little Giant of the Lathe World.
 Like the English Raglan 'Little John', it was heavily constructed, with a genuinely-useful specification for its capacity and not just a small lathe with headstock and tailstock 'built up in the sand' to stretch the capacity of a lighter, cheaper machine.
 The 49-inch long V-way bed was ground-finished to within 0.00025'', had diagonal braces between front and rear ways and was fitted as standard with a 7-inch long detachable gap section - this increasing the capacity on the faceplate from 11 to 16 inches in diameter.
 At its headstock end the bed dipped down below the gap to form a mounting foot that bolted to a cast-iron plinth with a single (rather small) storage cabinet.
 Because the bed foot beneath the headstock was rather short it left a sizeable proportion of the casting, on the outboard end, cantilevered away from solid support.
 A generously proportioned and usefully-deep sheet-steel chip tray was fitted as part of the standard equipment.